Iraqi Turkmen: Areas of settlement

-The Iraqi Turkmen generally consider several major cities, and small districts associated with these cities, as part of Turkmeneli.
+Iraqi Turkmens generally consider several major cities, and small districts associated with these cities, as part of Turkmeneli.
 The major cities claimed to be a part of their homeland include: Altun Kupri, Badra, Bakuba, Diala, Erbil, Khanaqin, Kifri, Kirkuk, Kizilribat, Mendeli, Mosul, Salahaldeen, Sancar, Tal Afar, and Tuz Khurmatu.
 Thus, the Turkmeneli region lies between the Arab areas of settlement to the south and Kurdish areas to the north.

-According to the 1957 census the Iraqi Turkmen formed the majority of inhabitants in the city of Kirkuk, with 40% declaring their mother tongue as "Turkish".
+According to the 1957 census, Iraqi Turkmens formed the majority of inhabitants in the city of Kirkuk, with 40% declaring their mother tongue as "Turkish".
 The second-largest Iraqi Turkmen city is Tel Afar where they make up 95% of the inhabitants.
 The once mainly Turkoman cities of the Diyala Province such as Kifri have been heavily Kurdified and Arabized.

-Some Iraqi Turkmen also live outside the Turkmeneli region.
-For example, there is a significant community living in Iraq's capital city of Baghdad.
+Some Iraqi Turkmens also live outside the Turkmeneli region.
+For example, there is a significant community living in Iraq's capital city of Baghdad, especially in the neighbourhoods of Adhamiyah and Ragheba Khatun.

+The Turkmen population in Erbil is estimated to be around 300,000.
+They mainly reside in the neighbourhoods of Taci, Mareke and Three Tak in Erbil's city centre, around the citadel.
+Until 2006, they were living in the Tophane, Tekke and Saray neighborhoods of the Citadel, which contained almost 700 houses.
+In 2006, the citadel was emptied, and the Turkmens in the citadel were relocated to other neighbourhoods.
+Some Turkmens also participate in the political institutions of the KRG, including the Parliament.
+Erbil's citadel also contains the Turkmen Culture House.

 Diaspora

 Most Iraqi Turkmens migrate to Turkey, followed by Germany, Denmark, and Sweden.
 There are also Iraqi Turkmen communities living in Canada, the United States, Australia, New Zealand, Greece, the Netherlands, and the United Kingdom.

-According to Professor Suphi Saatçi, in 2010 approximately 1,000 Iraqi Turkmen were living in Canada, 2,000 in Denmark, and 4,000 in the Netherlands.
+According to Professor Suphi Saatçi, in 2010 approximately 1,000 Iraqi Turkmens were living in Canada, 2,000 in Denmark, and 4,000 in the Netherlands.
 Since the European migrant crisis (2014–19) the number of Iraqi Turkmen has continued to increase in Europe.

 There are many established Iraqi Turkmen diaspora communities, such as the Canadian Iraqi Turkmen Culture Association, based in Canada.

+The Turkoman community in Chicago dates from the aftermath of the Iran-Iraq War and the Gulf War.
+They have tended to settle in the northern neighborhoods of the city and in the suburbs, and many have taken jobs as factory workers or cabdrivers.
+Owing to their small size, they attend the mosques of other communities.
+They maintain a distinct cultural identity and close ties with brethren outside of Chicago.